MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/ForEach-Object.md

 - The `ForEach-Object -Parallel` parameter set uses PowerShell's internal API to run each script block.
 This is significantly more overhead than running `ForEach-Object` normally with sequential processing.
-It is important to use `-Parallel` where the overhead of running in parallel is small compared to work the script block performs.
+It is important to use **Parallel** where the overhead of running in parallel is small compared to work the script block performs.
 For example:

   - Compute intensive scripts on multi-core machines
   - Scripts that spend time waiting for results or doing file operations

-  Using the `-Parallel` parameter can cause scripts to run much slower than normal.
+  Using the **Parallel** parameter can cause scripts to run much slower than normal.
 Especially if the parallel scripts are trivial.
-Experiment with `-Parallel` to discover where it can be beneficial.
+Experiment with **Parallel** to discover where it can be beneficial.

   > [!IMPORTANT]